MicrosoftDocs/power-platform/power-virtual-agents/publication-connect-bot-to-custom-application.md

 ---
-title: "Publish to mobile and web apps"
+title: "Connect to mobile and web apps"
-description: "Publish your bot to mobile (native and web) apps, or to other types of apps (with additional code dev work)."
+description: "Connect your bot to mobile (native and web) apps, or to other types of apps (with additional code dev work)."
 keywords: "Publish, channel, connector, sample code, developer, extensibility" ms.date: 11/1/2019 ms.service: